Native Art in Wisconsin

 Karen is a Haudenosaunee raised beadwork artist and citizen of the Oneida Nation of Wisconsin.
 Hoffman lives, hunts, and gardens in a rural area of central Wisconsin sheltered by trees and grasslands and poised on the edge of a marsh.
 Learn more about Hoffman and her work here: https://karenannhoffman.com/

-Registration is required and opens here on October 29.
+Registration is required and be found here

 This program is generously sponsored by the McFarland DEI Committee.